What Is File Backup?

 Step 3.
 Click the second box to select backup destination.
 You can backup files to external hard drive, NAS network location, or other locations as long as it can be detected by Windows.

 Step 4.
-Click Schedule to automate the file backup task.
-You can schedule backup in daily/weekly/monthly mode.
-There are two advanced schedule modes, event triggers and USB plug in, which are only available in AOMEI Backupper Professional and higher editions.
+Click Schedule Backup to automate the file backup task.
+You can schedule backup in daily/weekly/monthly/event triggers/USB plug in mode.

 >> Options: You can comment, enable email notification, set compression level, create pre/post-command, etc.

 >> Backup Scheme: 4 different backup schemes are supported and you can use them to delete old backups to free up disk space while keeping the latest backup versions.
 But they are available on AOMEI Backupper Professional at least.